WHAT TO EXPECT

 In the benches/pews, you'll find a red book with a place for you to jot down your name and any contact information you feel comfortable sharing.,.or simply pass it on to the next person.

-Upon the ringing of the tower bell around 10:25am, worship begins with an instrumental prelude on piano or organ.
+The tower bell rings around 10:25 a.m, and worship begins with an instrumental prelude on piano or organ.
 We follow a simple but meaningful liturgy that incorporates a diversity of responses from vocal solos to the reading of poetry to the singing of spirituals, gospel hymns, and sacred melodies.
 You might participate in a call to worship (congregational reading, printed in the bulletin) or a moment of silent meditation.
 For the sermon, a scripture is read and joined with a piece of modern literature to add texture and relevancy to the ancient human stories of faith.

 Communion is observed on the first Sunday of each month.
 Ours is an open table: all are invited to share in this sacrament of (gluten-free) bread and grape juice in which we are reminded of the sacred power of sharing in community with one another.